mdragone1/ESP32-IoT-Workshop/docs/part3/CLOUDANT.md

 - Click the **Deploy** button on the top of menu bar to deploy the Node-RED flow.
 - The device environmental sensor data is now being recorded in a Cloudant database.

-### Step 3 - Observe Sensor Data Added to the Cloud Database
+### Step 3 - Observe Sensor Data Added to the MongoDB Database

-If you are usinbg mongoDB, it provides utilities to monitor data incoming to your database.
+MongoDB provides utilities to monitor data incoming to your database.

-Spend some time to familiarise with those utilities, and observe the data gathere from your device.
+Spend some time to familiarise with those utilities, and observe the data gathered from your device.

 ---